nyberry/minesweeper/README.md

 And also:

-* After updating the list of safe squares - as an existing sentence might contain one of these squares, and updating this sentence might allow new inferences.
-* After updating the list of mines - same reason.
 * After updating the list of sentences - as a new inference might be possible.

+The list of sentences should be updated any time a new mine or safe square is discovered, because existing sentences might include the mine or safe square.

-To capture this new knowledge, we can call a function to update the list of mines and safes, **plus all sentences in the knowledge base** - not just the mines and safes as hinted in the course problem specifcation.
+To capture new knowledge, we can call a function to update the list of mines and safes, **plus all sentences in the knowledge base** - not just the mines and safes as hinted in the course problem specifcation.

     def update_sentences_safes_and_mines(self):